kertox662/PythonPackageInstaller/README.md

     - Modifying the targetPackages.txt in resources
     - Note that the list in the script takes priority over the file.
 If it is not empty, it will take the packages from there rather than the file.
+    - Some packages are not named the same as a module as it is on PyPi.
+PyPi is the database that pip uses to install the packages.
+When adding the pair of values to the file or the list, make sure to add it in the form:
+    "moduleName","PyPiName"
+    To find the PyPi name, search for the package online and choose which version of the module you would like the installer to get.
+    - It is possible for the installer to get extra command line arguments for the pip install call.
+The only argument that is present by default is --user.
+To specify an extra argument, add the argument to the end of the PyPiName wherever it is used.
+Make sure there is a space between the package name and the arguments.

 3. Import install_packages.py and run the install() procedure.
 This will run the process to ask the user to install each package.